flame-code/FLAME/docs/14_saddle.rst

    default: ``40``

-**fnrmtol_coarse**: (real)  The force norm tolerance that has to be reached to initiallize the contraction of the bar.
+**fnrmtol_coarse**: (real)  The force norm tolerance that has to be reached to commence the contraction of the bar.
 Units in Ha/Bohr.

    default: ``1.d-2``